 1. Face the situation resolutely

 Even when you KNOW the relationship is not good, it may be extremely painful to cut the ties, especially if they have formed prematurely (which is something that should be prevented as well for this reason).
 But it is better to weep now for a little season than weep for the rest of your life, to go to your grave with heartache, sorrow and regret, to mourn before God daily for your own headstrong foolishness that lead you into the web you can’t escape.
 It is better to rip the band-aid off and be done with it than to live a living death because you were afraid of a moment of pain that comes from crucifying the affections of the flesh.
 For what it’s worth, God ultimately showed me that He would rather me weep over my own carnality and shortcomings and propensity to sin in even being willing to compromise with the ungodly than to weep over breaking the ties with an ungodly man I ought not have a relationship with in the first place.
 And again, if you find you have to weep in such a situation, remember who is really at fault, because it most likely is not them.
 The lost have not right knowledge like the saved, so far more responsibility was on you to do the right thing and distance yourself.
 It can be a very hard lesson.
-The good news is if you deal with things in time, humbly and stick to the truth, you can experience some significant spiritual growth and victory in this area that can make it much easier to avoid temptation in the future.
+The good news is if you deal with things, humbly and stick to the truth, in time you can experience some significant spiritual growth and victory in this area that can make it much easier to avoid temptation in the future.
 Cut the ties quickly and fully and don’t leave a bridge to go back over.

 2. Seek godly counsel before entering a relationship